sankaran1984/salesforce-apps/ButtonsMenu/README.md

 ![image](https://cloud.githubusercontent.com/assets/4547493/18390403/fbf4a46a-76a1-11e6-9aa6-4e72cd145ccf.png)

-This prevents them from,
+These are the consequences,
-   1. Adding more features though Buttons
+   1. Prevents adding more features though Buttons
    2. Confusing users as they have to figure out the right button to click, from pools of buttons.
    3. In worst case, it gives bad usability on Salesforce product itself.